 - Endgame Gear XM1r

 - MSI Clutch GM41 Lightweight

 1. Glorious Model O

 67 grams • PMW 3360 sensor • ambidextrous honeycomb design • 128x66x37mm • RGB

-The Glorious Model O remains our pick for the best gaming mouse on the market, thanks to a clever design that combines a range of modern trends: a weight-saving honeycomb design, an extremely flexible "shoelace" cable, a modern PMW 3360 optical sensor and RGB lighting.
-It also ranks highly as it's an extremely affordable ultra-light, costing around £45 in the UK and $50 in the US.
-That's for the matte coating in black or white; a glossy coat is available for a small premium.
+The (£50/$50) Glorious Model O remains our pick for the best gaming mouse on the market, thanks to a clever design that combines a range of modern trends: a weight-saving honeycomb design, an extremely flexible "shoelace" cable, a modern PMW 3360 optical sensor and RGB lighting.
+It also ranks highly as it's an extremely affordable ultra-light.
 The Model O is an excellent ultra-light for gamers with medium to large hands.
-The Model O is also available in a smaller size as the Model O-, a great choice for smaller hands or those looking for even lower weights (58g for the Minus versus 67g for the vanilla Model O).
+The same design is also available in a smaller size as the (£37/$55) Glorious Model O-, a great choice for smaller hands or those looking for even lower weights (58g for the Minus versus 67g for the vanilla Model O).

 2. Cooler Master MM710

 52 grams • PMW 3389 sensor • ambidextrous honeycomb design • 116x64x38mm • no RGB